What to do in Meningie? Race your Lawnmower of course!

 After small beginnings in Boobowrie, South Australia, SALMRA (South Australian Lawn Mowers Racing Assoc) made up a rule book with different classes and sizes.
 Lawnmower racing was now official.
 Mowers competing these days can be anything from stock standard up to 450cc motorbike engines, Holy Moly you need to witness this in person.

 As a spectator it's only a gold coin donation and a great day out for the whole family.
 Wherever the event is held it is up to them to arrange catering, last year the guys and gals at Cape Jervis raised money for the bushfires.
-This blew me away a bit, these people weren't in it for any prize money, they wanted to compete in something they loved but they wanted their communities to benefit from it.
+These people aren't in it for the prize money, they generally just want to compete in something they love and to make sure that their communities benefit from it.

 Now lawnmover racing isn't just for the big boys and their mowers.
 There are categories for the young kids to participate and novelty helmets just add to the entertainment.

 If you get a chance this year.
 Keep an eye out for the lone rider on a mower called ‘Bushranger’.
 When he rides, he is on a mission to destroy the track.
 Dirt flying everywhere and with his front wheels off the ground most of the time, he is there to entertain.
 The crowd gets behind him as he carves up the track.

 The setup and meticulous organisation of these events are phenomenal.

 The grandstands and hay bales are trucked in for the purpose built race track.

 The pits are set up in the neighbours back yard and local businesses and sporting clubs set up food and beverage.